bolouie/Google-Play-Android-App-Analysis/README.md

 Exploring the app ecosystem!

-A comparison of thousands of apps in the Google Play Store in order to that offers insight into the following:
+A comparison of thousands of android apps in the Google Play Store that offers insight into the following:

-1. How competitive different apps categories (e.g., Games, Lifestyle, Weather, Personalisation) are?
+1. How competitive different apps categories (e.g., Games, Lifestyle, Weather, Personalisation).
-2. Which app category offers compelling opportunities based on its popularity?
+2. Which app category offers compelling opportunities based on its popularity.
-3. What are the download trends for paid apps vs free apps?
+3. Download trends for paid apps vs free apps.
-4. What are the average prices for paid apps?
+4. Average prices for paid apps.
-5. Which apps have the highest revenue?
+5. Which apps have the highest revenue.
-6. How many paid apps will recoup their development costs based on their sales revenue?
+6. How much paid apps will recoup their development costs based on their sales revenue.